sd1272/sd1272.github.io/README.md

-Webmap showing the locations of ICE Centers acroos the United States.
+Webmap showing the locations of ICE Centers across the United States.